MrChandu55/TestPublic/README.md

 ## Test -3

 Testing to see if the error got fixed as manual run looks successful but tag number didn't got generated.

+## Result

+So far eveything failed, testing again with a little tweak in the code.